What happened to my Amiga?

 The serial Y-cable.
 Since the external connector should be mounted from the outside of the case, I need to pull the wires through the hole in the case before soldering it in place.

-My C64 celebrated 30 years this year and several people has told me that it is due for a "recap" - that
+My C64 celebrated 30 years this year and several people have told me that it is due for a "recap" - that

 means replacing all electrolytic capacitors on the motherboard.
 Not much to say about that, some soldering